microsoft/playwright/docs/src/api/class-page.md

 ### option: Page.waitForPopup.predicate =
 - `predicate` <[function]\([Page]\):[bool]>

-Receives the [Popup] object and resolves to truthy value when the waiting should resolve.
+Receives the [Page] object and resolves to truthy value when the waiting should resolve.

 ### option: Page.waitForPopup.timeout = %%-wait-for-event-timeout-%%